Offer Popup Image

 Automated boundary value generation

-• Utilize tools that support the automated generation of boundary values based on predefined rules.
+• Utilize testing tools that support the automated generation of boundary values based on predefined rules.

-• Integrate these tools into the testing framework to create an effective testing process.
+• Integrate these testing tools into the testing framework to create an effective testing process.

 • Run automated tests for boundary values and assess the system’s response to ensure it meets the expected outcomes.